The UAE says Iran resumes attacks as the U.S. moves to reopen the Strait of Hormuz

 The U.S. has warned shipping companies they could face sanctions for paying Iran for transit of the strait.

 The blockade has deprived Tehran of oil revenue it needs to shore up its ailing economy.
-U.S. officials have expressed hope that the blockade forces Iran to make concessions in talks on its disputed nuclear program and other longstanding issues.
+U.S. officials have expressed hope that the blockade will force Iran to make concessions in talks on its disputed nuclear program and other longstanding issues.

 Little progress seen in negotiations